Current Admissions Arrangements

 Notes (these notes form part of the over-subscription criteria)

+- Catholic means a member of a church in communion with the See of Rome.
+This includes the Eastern Catholic Churches.
+This will normally be evidenced by a certificate of baptism in a Catholic church, or a certificate of reception into the full communion of the Catholic Church, alternatively a letter from a parish priest confirming membership of a church in communion with the See of Rome.
 Looked After Children from Catholic Families – this has a dual meaning.
 It could be the child themselves who are baptised Catholic or it could be the family who are caring for the child that is Catholic.
 If it is the child who is a baptised Catholic normal rules apply and a baptism certificate should be seen by the admission authority.
-However, (in limited situations) this may not always be possible and in these cases the admission authority should seek to ensure that the child is baptised.
+However, (in limited situations) this may not always be possible and in these cases the admission authority should seek to ensure that there is evidence that the child has been baptised.
 If a child is placed with a Catholic family who wish the child to have a Catholic education this should be evidenced by a letter from a priest evidencing the baptism of the parent/ carer.

-- children with a brother or sister (including step-siblings, adoptive siblings and foster siblings) of statutory school age, living at the same address, in attendance at the same school on the date of admission.
+- children with a brother or sister (including siblings, step-siblings, adoptive siblings and foster siblings) of statutory school age, living at the same address, in attendance at the same school on the date of admission.

-Straight line distance – in all categories, when decisions have to be made between children satisfying the same criterion, children living nearest to the school, using a straight line measure, have priority.
+- Straight line distance – in all categories, when decisions have to be made between children satisfying the same criterion, children living nearest to the school, using a straight line measure, have priority.
 Straight line distance will be measured from the centre of the main school building to the centre of the applicant’s home address using the information supplied for this purpose by the Local Authority.

-Random allocation – this is only to be used when the last place to be offered would fall into one of the two categories above i.e. children living in a block of flats or children who live equidistant from the school using straight line distance criterion.
+- Random allocation – this is only to be used when the last place to be offered would fall into one of the two categories above i.e. children living in a block of flats or children who live equidistant from the school using straight line distance criterion.
 An independent person will be used to make the random selection.